YuriNek0/YuriVerse/README.md

 ## Link exchange

-**Your links are welcomed.** Before you submitting your links, please consider adding my link in your website.
+**Your links are welcomed.** Before you submitting your links, please consider adding my link to your website.

 There are two ways of adding your links to my website.